sdarwin/django_platform/README.md

 This cookbook assumes the django application is contained in a git repo.
 Due to limitations of the built-in [git resource](https://docs.chef.io/resource_git.html), only SSH access is supported.
-Submodules will be checked out recursively.
+Submodules will be checked out recursively, and these can use HTTP.

 * `node['django_platform']['app_repo']['git_host']`.
 Defaults to `'github.com'`.